UK strikes reach all-time low in 2017

 Public transport, and in particular rail services, accounted for most of the strikes.

+Last year railway firms were hit by disputes over proposed changes to the role of train conductors.

-Out of the total 79 stoppages, 39 were over pay.
+However, out of the total 79 stoppages last year, 39 were over pay.

-There were 276,000 working days lost due to strike action, making it the sixth lowest annual total.
+There were 276,000 working days lost due to strike action, giving 2017 the sixth lowest annual total.

 ONS senior statistician David Freeman said: "While the number of days lost wasn't quite a record low, it has significantly reduced since the early 1990s.